• Skip to primary navigation

 • Bring pot to a medium heat with oil.

-• Add peeled & chopped apples, apple cider vinegar, agave syrup, cinnamon, curry powder, and salt to pot.
+• Add peeled & chopped apples, apple cider vinegar, agave syrup, and salt to pot.

 • Turn heat to low.
 Stir and cover for 12 to 15 minutes, until the apples have softened and are starting to break down a little.

-• If there is excess liquid, take the lid off of the pot and allow the apple chutney to cook for a couple of minutes more.
+• Some apples are juicier than others.
+If there is excess liquid, take the lid off of the pot and allow the apple chutney to cook for a couple of minutes more.

 • Remove from heat & serve right away.
 Or put the apple chutney in a covered container and move to the refrigerator.